 Project #1 Making picture frames.
 One of the most rewarding woodworking activities is to frame pictures.
 Why?
 Because you'll save lots of money over professional framing fees while investing a minimal amount of time, materials and skill.
 Many people can save at least half of what retail stores charge for frames by creating the frames themselves.

 Project #2 Installing wood mouldings.
-Many homes come without the
+Many

 Project #3 Constructing outdoor decorative planter boxes and window boxes.
 To add curb appeal to your home, consider building outside flower boxes, planters and benches.
 Easy-to-follow plans for these outdoor accents are available from Woodcraft, along with the materials and tools to make the job go quickly.